uqbar-dao/urbit-ui-template/README.md

 # Urbit UI Template

+This project is designed to be a starting point for building UIs for Urbit apps and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+There are a few changes to the `public` directory and the `package.json` that are specific to urbit apps.

 Change `urbit-ui-template` in `package.json` to match the name of your app.

 Change `proxy` in `package.json` to point at your ship.
 It is currently set to the default fakezod port.

 Update the `favicon` and `logo` files in the `public` directory to match those of your app.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-There are a few changes to the `public` directory and the `package.json` that are specific to urbit apps.

 ## Templates